 Chris has been an adjunct professor at the University of Arizona, where he teaches in the graduate program at the Lowell Institute for Mineral Resources on how politics impact the regulatory processes and and how to overcome organized opposition.
 Chris has also taught at the Global Mining Law Center at the James E Rogers College of Law at the University of Arizona.
 He has been a frequent guest lecturer at graduate programs at several other prestigious universities as well, including the University of Utah, the Missouri University of Science and Technology, and the University of Illinois.
 His articles are routinely published in industry trade journals.

-Chris resides in Franklin, Tennessee where he can be found relaxing around a fire enjoying a good cigar reading one of his countless presidential biographies, volunteering at his children’s school or working with the local Boy Scout Troop that he has served in for 12 years as Pack leader and Charter Commission Chairman.
+Chris resides in Franklin, Tennessee where he can be found relaxing around a nice fire, reading one of his countless books on political history, volunteering at his children’s school or working with the local Boy Scout Troop that he has served in for 12 years as Pack leader and Charter Commission Chairman.

 Nova Communications works as a boutique firm where a group of consultants specialized according to the needs of each project is being incorporated to provide the client with multiple solutions that positively impact their internal and external reputation.